Madness (band): Collaborations

 Madness collaborated with Elvis Costello in 1983 on a version of their song "Tomorrow's (Just Another Day)".
 It was released as a bonus track to the 12" copy of the single.
 In later years, Barson stated that Costello's "Watching the Detectives" was the main influence on the song "My Girl".
+They were also asked to participate in Live Aid, but declined as they were in a period of turmoil at the time and were very busy rehearsing songs for Mad Not Mad.
+However, Suggs, Carl, and Lee did participate in Fashion Aid instead.

 For Wonderful in 1999, Ian Dury laid down vocals on the track "Drip Fed Fred" which was released as the last single from the album.
 It was Dury's last recording before his death.
 Ill health prevented Dury from actively promoting the single, although he did appear on the National Lottery Show, for a later performance on TFI Friday, the song was reworked to incorporate Phill Jupitus on vocals.
 Live, Madness have collaborated with artists including UB40 and Prince Buster, notably at their first Madstock concert.
 They have also played live frequently with members of the other 2 Tone bands including the Specials.
 In May 2008, Suggs and Carl performed live with Pet Shop Boys at London's Heaven collaborating on a new arrangement of "My Girl", as part of a tribute evening to their former minder Dainton 'The Bear' Connell, called Can You Bear It?.
 A few days afterwards, Pet Shop Boys posted their own version of the track on their official website.

 In late 2010, the band collaborated in the Cage Against the Machine project, in which numerous artists performed John Cage's 4′33″ for a charity single intended to prevent the winner of The X Factor claiming the Christmas Number 1.
 The title refers to the previous year's successful campaign to get Rage Against the Machine's "Killing in the Name" to chart above X Factor winner Joe McElderry.